DouglasUrner/Common-Git-and-GitHub/README.md

-# Common-Git-and-GitHub
+# Git & GitHub Lessons

+Each lesson is a Git submodule (what better place to learn new git and GitHub skills).

+* GH.1: Account Setup
-Shared Git and GitHub Lessons for AP CS A and Game Design &amp; Programming.
+* GH.2: Git and GitHub Overview
+* GH.3: First Repository
+* Collaborating and Working Remotely
+* Branching
+* Pull Requests
+* Merge